AkibaAT/renpy-build/README.rst

 Finally, a number of files need to be downloaded from third parties.
 These are listed in `tars/README.rst <tars/README.rst>`_ .

+**Docker Usage with Additional Tars**: When using the Docker image, you can provide additional tar files by placing them in a ``tars`` directory within your mounted renpy directory.
+The build system will automatically copy any files from ``renpy/tars/`` to the main ``tars/`` directory before building, allowing you to add extra dependencies without rebuilding the Docker image.

 Building
 ---------